osmoscraft/web-rendering-library/README.md

 - Everytime when some user input updates the data model that is used by the `render()`.
   - e.g. `@click` handler function should usually call `render()` in the end.
 - In `attributeChangedCallback()`

+It's recommended each web component manages its own lifecycle by calling `render()` at the right time in their own lifecycle hooks.
+Use the platform.
+Don't re-invent it.

 ## Expression